dklane/dklane.github.io/index.md

 Visit <a href="https://planbook.com/planbook.html?t=1393002&amp;k=bshs">Planbook</a> to see what we are doing in each of these classes.

-David Lane
+David Lane,
-IT Teacher
+IT Teacher,
-[email-obfuscate email="david.lane@fayette.kyschools.us"]
+[david.lane at fayette.kyschools.us]